Dragon Throne

+The Chinese characters on the board above the throne read 正大光明 (Zheng Da Guang Ming), which has various translations including “Fair-dealing and Upright” or “Just and Honorable”.

 Seat of State

-The dragon was the symbol on the imperial flag and other imperial objects, including the throne or imperial utensil.
-The dragon was said to have the power to become visible or invisible—in short, the dragon was a factotum in the "divinity business" of the Chinese emperors.
-The dragon was the crest on royal monuments.
-The dragon was displayed on the Emperor's robes.
-The Grand Chair of State was called the "Dragon Throne."

-The term can be used to refer to a very specific Seat of State in the Hall of Supreme Harmony (also known as the "Hall of Highest Peace").
-This is a uniquely crafted object which was used only by the Emperor.
+The dragon was the chief symbol on the imperial flag and other imperial objects, including the throne or imperial utensil.
+The dragon was said to have the power to become visible or invisible—in short, the dragon was a factotum in the “divinity business” of the Chinese emperors.
+The dragon was the imperial crest on royal monuments, and displayed on the Emperor’s robes.
+The Grand Chair of State was also called the “Dragon Throne.”
+This is the physical seat of state in the Hall of Supreme Harmony (also known as the “Hall of Highest Peace”).
+It is a uniquely crafted object which was used only by the Emperor.

-When European and American military forces pushed their way into the Peking after the Boxer Rebellion in 1900, they were the first men from the West to appear in the presence of the Dragon Throne since Isaac Titsingh and Andreas Everardus van Braam Houckgeest were received with grace and ceremony by the Qianlong Emperor in 1795.
-William Elliot Griffis was among those who did actually stand with cameras and notebooks before the Dragon Throne on a sunny September day in 1900; and he described what he saw:
+When European and American military forces pushed their way into the Peking after the Boxer Rebellion in 1900, they were the first men from the West to appear in the presence of the Dragon Throne since 1795, when Isaac Titsingh and Andreas Everardus van Braam Houckgeest were received with grace and ceremony by the Qianlong Emperor.
+William Elliot Griffis was among those who actually stood with cameras and notebooks before the Dragon Throne on a sunny September day in 1900, and he described what he saw: